kudkudak/common-sense-prediction/README.md

 3. (Optional if you want to run baselines) Clone https://github.com/Lorraine333/ACL_CKBC repository and add to your PYTHONPATH.
 Add
 `__init__.py` file to `ACL_CKBC` and `dnn_ce` folders.

+4. (Optional) We provide conda environment.
+To install it fire `conda env create -f environment-py2.yaml` and add `source activate common-sense-prediction-py2` to you env file.
 For example you can have `env.sh` file that you source before running scripts.
 In my case it is

 ```